-For some ratios or scores (obtained from the measured concentrations of, for example, two analytes) a similar approach, as described above, applies but it is necessary to take into account the combined uncertainties of the values obtained for both analytes when calculating the expanded uncertainty, U.
+For some ratios or scores (obtained from the measured concentrations of, for example, two Analytes) a similar approach, as described above, applies but it is necessary to take into account the combined uncertainties of the values obtained for both Analytes when calculating the expanded uncertainty, U.

-Regardless of the approach employed by a Laboratory to estimate the MU for the results it obtains using a particular analytical procedure, it is important that this MU estimate be validated and its veracity monitored in an ongoing manner.
-This can be done by regular comparison with an appropriate control sample, preferably a Certified Reference Material (CRM), if available, and/or through evaluation of method performance using EQAS data.
+Regardless of the approach employed by a Laboratory to estimate the MU for the results it obtains using a particular quantitative Confirmation Procedure, it is important that this MU estimate be validated and its veracity continuously monitored.
+This can be accomplished by regular comparison with an appropriate QC sample, preferably a Certified Reference Material (CRM), if available, and/or through evaluation of method performance using EQAS data.